 Pick up a cheap tire pressure gauge and keep it in your glove box and check your tires regularly.
 On the motorcycle, I go as far as to check them before each ride because I only have two tires.

 If you have not been keeping up with your tire rotation schedule, you may need to replace your tires sooner than expected.
-On front wheel drive cars, the front tires are responsible for most of the acceleration, braking, and steering and will wear faster than the rear tires.
-If you car is out of alignment, your tires may also wear faster on one edge.
+On front-wheel-drive cars, the front tires are responsible for most of the acceleration, braking, and steering and will wear faster than the rear tires.
+If your car is out of alignment, your tires may also wear faster on one edge.

 Beware of buying used tires.
 They may be cheaper, but you will not know its history.
 You don’t know whether the previous owner likes to home in on the potholes in the road or has driven over one too many curbs.